ProjectOpenOrbit/.github/profile/README.md

 Using several tools, the protocol can be dissected, thus enabling us to generate the necessary netcode.
 We are already working on a pipeline that can accomplish this.

+## "But BigPoint is already working on a Unity Client?"

+Yes, but apparently they don't deliver what was promised - at least as of today (June 30th, 2022).

+Also, writing a game client is a fun challenge and the final result would be an open source piece of software that many can enjoy and change to their liking.

 ## Progress